 The SEC charged Martha Stewart with insider trading in 2003 for allegedly selling 4,000 shares of ImClone Systems after receiving a tip from her Merrill Lynch broker that ImClone’s CEO had sold all his shares.
 This information was material, nonpublic, and resulted in insider trading charges for Stewart and her broker.

 Ponzi schemes are fraudulent investment operations that use funds from new investors to pay fake returns to earlier investors.
 A Ponzi scheme can only operate as long as there are new investors.
 Once the company runs out of new investors, the scheme falls apart.

 When you hear about Ponzi schemes, you might think of Bernie Madoff.
-Madoff operated one of the biggest Ponzi scheme investment frauds of all time and defrauded thousands of investors out of billions of dollars.
+Madoff operated one of the biggest Ponzi scheme securities frauds of all time and defrauded thousands of investors out of billions of dollars.

 3. Pump-and-Dump Schemes

 A “pump-and-dump” is a form of securities fraud using false, misleading, or exaggerated claims to boost the price of a stock.